-Tree Farms have helped to promote the wise, and informed productive use of private forest lands for many decades.
-It is in the interest of the Town to encourage the designation of new Tree Farms to promote exemplary forestry practices that conserve forest resources, and keep these forest lands in sustainable production.
-Information from the UNH Coopertive Extension can be found at: http://extension.unh.edu/Forestry/TreeFarm.htm
+Designated Tree Farms have helped to promote the wise and informed productive use of private forest lands for many decades.
+It is in the interest of the Town to encourage the designation of new Tree Farms to promote exemplary forestry practices that conserve forest resources, and help keep these forest lands in sustainable production.
+Information from the UNH Cooperative Extension which administers the program can be found at: http://extension.unh.edu/Forestry/TreeFarm.htm